LarsBehrenberg/gb-content-copy/content/posts/winston-churchill.md

       It is no exaggeration to say that, but for Churchill’s contribution, the war may well have been lost.
     buttonToggle: true
+    sideGalleryImages:
+      - imageTitle: Churchill's V for Victory sign, outside 10 Downing Street
+        imageUrl: /assets/winston-churchill-v-sign-10-downing-street.jpg
+      - imageTitle: Churchill with Roosevelt and Stalin at the Yalta summit in the summer of 1945
+        imageUrl: /assets/winston-churchill-yalta-summit-1945-roosevelt-stalin.jpg
+      - imageTitle: Churchill on the banks of the Rhine during the allied invasion of Europe of 1945
+        imageUrl: /assets/winston-churchill-banks-of-rhine-1945.jpg
   - textTitle: Defeat, Re-election and Retirement
     text: >-
       ### No sooner was the war won than Churchill again found himself without